microsoft/PowerApps-Samples/cds/orgsvc/C#/ConnectionEarlyBound/README.md

 ### Setup

-1. Creates a connection role for account and contact entity.
+1. Creates a connection role for account and contact table.
-2. Creates a related connection role object type code for account and contact entity.
+2. Creates a related connection role object type code for account and contact table.
 3. Associates the connection role with itself.

 ### Demonstrate

-1. Creates a connection between account and contact entity.
+1. Creates a connection between account and contact table.
 2. Assigns a connection role to a record.

 ### Clean up